hughobrien/psu-constitution/README.md

 	5. In the event of there being no Faculty Representative for a college, the President shall take on this role in addition to his normal duties.

-	6. They will sit on our council which meets 4 times a semester.
+	6. They will sit on our council which meets four times a semester.

 	7. They liaise with the President during the department hubs that take place during the semester.